 - B. Insurance shall provide a policy to each subscribing teacher defining the coverage, limitations, and options, within 30 days from the close of the open enrollment period. - C. Teachers with an employment date prior to June 5, 1996 teaching 50 per cent or more each day shall be eligible for full insurance benefits.
 Teachers hired after June 6, 1996 will receive benefits prorated based upon the percent of the teachers' contractual day. - D. The District agrees to maintain and implement a valid I.R.S.-Section 125 Plan.
-Teachers not wishing to participate in the Health Insurance plan provided (i.e., those electing Plan B), may, upon written request by September 15, receive \$150.00 per month as per the District's I.R.S.
-Section 125 Plan. - By November 1, 2008 (if possible, but in any circumstance no later than December 1, 2008), the District shall implement and make available to teachers Flexible Spending Accounts for dependent care and medical care reimbursement.
-These accounts shall be funded by voluntary salary reductions from the participating teachers. - E. Teachers may elect voluntary written salary reduction for the purchase of a tax sheltered annuity of their choice from the available companies jointly approved by the Association and the Board. - 1.
+Teachers not wishing to participate in the Health Insurance plan provided (i.e., those electing Plan B), may, upon written request by September 15, receive \$150 per month as per the District's I.R.S.
+Section 125 Plan.

+The District shall implement and make available to teachers Flexible Spending Accounts for dependent care and medical care reimbursement.
+These accounts shall be funded by voluntary salary reductions from the participating teachers.

+- E. Teachers may elect voluntary written salary reduction for the purchase of a tax sheltered annuity of their choice from the available companies jointly approved by the Association and the Board. - 1.
 Upon employment, or a request for a change in insurance status, the Administration will provide the employee with a written copy of all necessary information regarding Board sponsored annuity programs, including a list of annuity representatives. - 2.
 The employee will have 45 calendar days in which to notify the Administration, in writing, of his/her decision regarding the choice of an annuity program. - 3.
 If a new employee notifies the Administration of his/her decision within the 45 day time period, the annuity payments will be retroactive to the initial date of employment. - 4.
-For a continuing employee who requests a change in insurance status, or a new employee who exceeds the 45 day notification period by failing to provide the District with the necessary written authorization for payroll adjustments, annuity payments will begin the

-- month the employee provides notification to the Administration of his/her decision to participate in a Board sponsored annuity program. - F. An employee's fringe benefits shall continue during the period delineated in Article 19 Section A (Plans A and B) of this Agreement. - G. Insurance premium payments will cease the last day of the month in which termination of employment occurs, if such termination is before the end of the regular school year. - H. In the event a teacher dies, the Board will continue payments of applicable premiums for the teacher's dependents through August 31st, providing the policy permits continued dependent coverage. - I. Teachers on unpaid leaves of absence may continue their fringe benefit programs at their own expense.
+For a continuing employee who requests a change in insurance status, or a new employee who exceeds the 45 day notification period by failing to provide the District with the necessary written authorization for payroll adjustments, annuity payments will begin the month the employee provides notification to the Administration of his/her decision to participate in a Board sponsored annuity program. - F. An employee's fringe benefits shall continue during the period delineated in Article 19 Section A (Plans A and B) of this Agreement. - G. Insurance premium payments will cease the last day of the month in which termination of employment occurs, if such termination is before the end of the regular school year. - H. In the event a teacher dies, the Board will continue payments of applicable premiums for the teacher's dependents through August 31st, providing the policy permits continued dependent coverage. - I. Teachers on unpaid leaves of absence may continue their fringe benefit programs at their own expense.
 However, such continuation is subject to the requirements imposed by the respective carriers. - J. Longevity payments will be made according to the following schedule: - 1.
-After completion of fifteen (15) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of one thousand (\$1,000) payable in the first check in June.
-Effective as of the 2008-09 school year (i.e., the longevity check issued in June 2009), the annual lump sum payment will be \$1,150. - 2.
-After completion of twenty (20) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of on thousand two hundred (\$1,200) payable in the first check in June.
-Effective as of the 2008-09 school year (i.e., the longevity check issued in June 2009), the annual lump sum payment will be \$1,350. - 3.
-After completion of twenty-five (25) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of fourteen hundred (\$1,400) payable in the first check in June.
-Effective as of the 2008-09 school year (i.e., the longevity check issued in June 2009), the annual lump sum payment will be \$1,550.
+After completion of fifteen (15) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of one thousand one hundred and fifty dollars (\$1,150) payable in the first check in June.

+- 2. After completion of twenty (20) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of one thousand three hundred and fifty dollars (\$1,350) payable in the first check in June. - 3.
+After completion of twenty-five (25) years of teaching experience in the Laingsburg school system, a teacher shall receive an annual lump sum payment of one thousand five hundred and fifty dollars (\$1,550) payable in the first check in June.

-GRIEVANCE PROCEDURE
+ARTICLE 20: GRIEVANCE PROCEDURE